nmharmon8/StockMarketGAN/README.md

 python train_rf_bigan_shared_weights.py
 ```

-The random forest script will hold out a test set and report AUC and print a confusion matrix.
+The Random Forests script will hold out a test set.

 To test your model deploy them to the deployed model directory.